konomu/lagrange-personal/_posts/2024-07-20-wa-ga-basics.md

 The topic and the subject exist on different dimensions in Japanese.[^1] A word can be a topic and subject at the same time, but all subjects are not necessarily topics, and all topics are not necessarily subjects.
 You will see examples of this dynamic in the topicalization diagrams once we start covering basic sentence structures.

-[^1]: Noda (1996) proposes that topic-marking は exists on the lowest "situational mood layer", while subject-marking が exists on the highest "voice layer".
+[^1]: Noda (1996) proposes that topical は exists on the lowest "situational mood layer", while descriptive が exists on the highest "voice layer".
 Contrastive は and exclusive が exist between the two, on the "polarity layer" (as in affirmative/negative predicates).

 # <a name="sec" style="text-decoration: none; pointer-events: none;">The Secondary Functions of は and が